RustMagazine/rustmagazine/content/issue-3/optimizing-compilation-for-databend.md

 ![](/static/issue-3/optimizing-compilation-for-databend/databend-tips-for-rust-compile-01.png)

+> [Databend](https://github.com/datafuselabs/databend/) is a modern cloud data warehouse focusing on reducing cost and complexity for your massive-scale analytics needs.
+Open source alternative to Snowflake.
+> Also available in the cloud: https://app.databend.com

 ## Background

 Compiling a medium to large Rust program is not a breeze due to the accumulation of complex project dependencies and boilerplate code.
 As noted in [an article by Brian Anderson](https://www.pingcap.com/blog/rust-compilation-model-calamity/), "But Rust compile times are so, so bad."
 To maintain the stability of the build pipeline, it is necessary to introduce some techniques, but there is no "one-size-fits-all" solution.
 As the complexity of the workflow increases, it can become a loop.